daviaraujocc/food-genius-ai/README.md

 Both models are based on the EfficientNetB2 architecture and were trained using PyTorch.
 Pretrained models are located in the `models` directory.

+### 🛠️ Technologies Used 🛠️

+FoodGeniusAI leverages several powerful technologies to deliver its functionality:

+- **EfficientNetB2**: A state-of-the-art convolutional neural network architecture used for image classification.
+- **PyTorch**: An open-source machine learning library used for training the models.
+- **BentoML**: A framework for serving machine learning models, making it easy to deploy and manage the models on production environments.
+- **Jupyter Notebooks**: Interactive notebooks used for training and testing the models.
+- **Docker**: A platform for containerizing applications, ensuring consistency across different environments.
+- **Kubernetes**: An orchestration platform for deploying, scaling, and managing containerized applications.
+- **Prometheus**: A monitoring system used to collect metrics from the deployed models.
+- **Grafana**: A visualization tool used to display metrics collected by Prometheus.
+- **Gradio**: A library for creating interactive user interfaces for machine learning models.

 ## Glossary
 - [Requirements](#-requirements-)
 - [Running the Service](#-running-the-service-)